sammypanda/MCJE-PlayerQuests-Plugin/README.md

 {
-    "title": String, // label of the entire quest "entry": String, // (as in 'entry point') where the quest starts "npcs": { // directory of all the quest npcs "npc_0": { // NPC ID (automatically generated) "name": String, // the name of the NPC
+    "title": String, // label of the entire quest "entry": String, // (as in 'entry point') where the quest starts "creator": UUID, // the player who created this quest "id": String, // the id, composed of: [Quest Title]_[Creator UUID] "npcs": { // directory of all the quest npcs "npc_0": { // NPC ID (automatically generated) "name": String, // the name of the NPC